thomasxmartinez/toDoTaskRunner/README.md

 *localhost:3000/docs*
-*examples below on how to access api through graphiql once user hits /docs route* built using node/mongo/graphQL
+*examples below on how to access api through graphiql once user hits /docs route*

+*if using a mac must delete SET from "test:unit" built using node/mongo/graphQL

 ![alt text](https://i.imgur.com/FoaamTu.png)